Description

 Overnight at Hotel in Puno

-Category A Property: Hotel Jose Antonio Puno 3*+ or similar (standard room)
+Category A Property: Hotel Lake Titicaca or similar (standard room)

-Category B Property: Hotel Libertador Lago Titicaca 4* or similar (classic room)
+Category B Property: Hotel GHL Lago Titicaca or similar (superior room)

 In the morning you will be picked up from your hotel and transferred to Puno’s dock where you will depart towards the Uros Islands on Titicaca Lake.
 The Uros are 40 small floating islands made of packed totora (reed), located within the Titicaca National Reserve.
 Here the inhabitants of the lake, the Uros, live just as their ancestors did, maintaining their customs and idiosyncrasies.